lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

-This configuration is almost the same as in the previous example with the only difference being that the shading actuation signal will be written to an EMS variable ``Shade_Signal`` that can be used in an EMS program.
+This configuration is almost the same as in the previous example with the only difference being that the shading actuation signal will be written to an EMS variable ``yShade`` that can be used in an EMS program.

 To define the input of the FMU, we use:

    .. code-block:: text

 	ExternalInterface:FunctionalMockupUnitExport:To:Variable,
-	Shade_Signal,            !- Name
+	yShade,                  !- Name
-	yShade,                  !- FMU Variable Name
+	yShadeFMU,               !- FMU Variable Name
 	6;                       !- Initial Value

 These specifications are used in the example that is available in ``Examples/Variable``.